 Ninety percent of those surveyed say they are washing their hands more frequently or more thoroughly or longer than before.
 78 percent are washing their hands six or more times a day.
 Compare that to just 37 percent who wash up that often prior to the outbreak.

 In addition, 77 percent are washing their hands for at least 20 seconds or longer, per CDC recommendations.
 Prior to the coronavirus, the majority of Americans were not washing their hands long enough.
 In fact, more than half estimated they previously washed for just five to 15 seconds.

-It seems as if these healthy actions may continue since 88 percent of Americans believe they are extremely or somewhat likely to maintain their increased hand washing regimen once the virus has passed.
+It seems as if these healthy actions may continue.
+Since 88 percent of Americans believe they are extremely or somewhat likely to maintain their increased hand washing regimen once the virus has passed.

-The Healthy Hand Washing Survey was conducted online from April 6 to 7 with a representative panel of 1,111 American adults and youth.
-Participants were from around the country, were 14 years and older, and were fairly evenly split between men and women at 49 and 51 percent, respectively.
+A Survey was conducted online from April 6 to 7 with a representative panel of 1,111 American adults and youth.
+Participants were from around the country, 14 years and older, and fairly evenly split between men and women at 49 and 51 percent, respectively.

 As expected, germ awareness is running high.
 Just under 90 percent of Americans are now more conscious of germs than before the pandemic.
-In fact, 91 percent say it’s extremely or somewhat important that public restrooms have touchless fixtures – presumably so they can avoid contact with potentially germ-ridden fixtures and surfaces.
+In fact, 91 percent say it’s extremely or somewhat important that public restrooms have touchless fixtures.
+Presumably so they can avoid contact with potentially germ-ridden fixtures and surfaces.